suryanshsinghtomarr/Super-Mario/README.md

 Built using HTML, CSS, and JavaScript.

-🎯 Gameplay
+🎯 Gameplay->
-1-🐢 Tortoise shells move toward the player
+🐢 Tortoise shells move toward the player->
-2-⬆️ Press the Spacebar / Arrow Up to jump
+⬆️ Press the Spacebar / Arrow Up to jump->
-3-❌ Game ends on collision
+❌ Game ends on collision->
-4-📈 Score increases as you survive longer
+📈 Score increases as you survive longer

 The goal is to survive as long as possible without hitting an obstacle.

-🛠️ Built With
+🛠️ Built With->
-1-HTML – Structure
+HTML – Structure,
-2-CSS – Styling and animations
+CSS – Styling and animations,
-3-JavaScript – Game logic and collision detection
+JavaScript – Game logic and collision detection

-🧠 Concepts Used
+🧠 Concepts Used->
-1.Game loop logic
+Game loop logic,
-2.Collision detection
+Collision detection,
-3.DOM manipulation
+DOM manipulation,
-4.Event listeners
+Event listeners,
-5.CSS animations
+CSS animations

 📜 License
 This project is built for learning and practice purposes.